ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # PubSub Application Profiles {#profile}

-Each profile in this document uses {{I-D.ietf-ace-key-groupcomm}}, which expands the ACE framework.
+Each profile defined in this document uses {{I-D.ietf-ace-key-groupcomm}}, which expands the ACE framework.
 This section defines which exact parameters from {{I-D.ietf-ace-key-groupcomm}} have to be used, and the values for each parameter.
 Since {{I-D.ietf-ace-oauth-authz}} recommends the use of CoAP anc CBOR, this document describes the exchanges assuming CoAP and CBOR are used.
-However, using HTTP is also possible, using the corresponding parameters and methods.
+However, using HTTP instead of CoAP is possible, using the corresponding parameters and methods.
 Analogously, JSON {{RFC8259}} can be used instead of CBOR, using the conversion method specified in Sections 4.1 and 4.2 of {{RFC7049}}.
 In case JSON is used, the Content Format or Media Type of the message has to be changed accordingly.

 The Publisher and the Subscriber map to the Client in {{I-D.ietf-ace-key-groupcomm}}, the AS2 maps to the AS and to the KDC, the Broker maps to the Dispatcher.